A Force to Reckon With: Soma Mondal

 MM: How was your professional life during your initial years at NALCO?
 Could you brief us about some projects which you were a part of during your tenure?

-SM: During my initial years of career, I joined NALCO Bhubaneswar’s Technology Cell.
+SM: During the initial years of my career, I joined NALCO Bhubaneswar’s Technology Cell.
 At that time, NALCO was still in the project stage and had not been commissioned.
-Work was good enough and the system was very supportive of us.
+Work was good enough, and the system was very supportive of us.
 I looked into the technical aspects of various undergoing projects that NALCO had taken up, then.
 I was a part of the team which was working on the synchronization of the Capture Power Plant (CPP) with the grid.

 MM: How was your experience as The Commercial Director at NALCO BBSR?
 What are some of the major goals you achieved under the post?